mantidproject/governance/technical-working-group/minutes/agenda-next.md

   - Electing a new chair
 - How can we best proceed with updates such as a change of formatter: [#34743](https://github.com/mantidproject/mantid/pull/34743)
   1. Mass update of all files: Timing is hard, merge conflicts for unmerged PRs increases likelihood of other errors creeping in
   2. Pre-commit updates files as they are changed: Gentler approach, improve as we go.
 Downside is reviews are more challening as PRs have changes from formatter too.
+Needs have deadline for full switch at some point.
+  3. Change sections of the repository over the course of the release
 - linode server costs
 - AOB